Marketing

 1. Expected CTR

-CTR, or Click-Through Rate, is a metric that indicates how likely your ads are to be clicked when shown on SERP.
-Google estimates CTR based on historical performance data and your competitor ads.
+Click-Through Rate (CTR) measures how likely users are to click on your ads when they appear on the Search Engine Results Page (SERP).
+Google estimates CTR based on historical performance data and your competitors’ ads.
 When the target audience finds the ads relevant, more users click on them, increasing the CTRs and boosting the Quality Score.

 2. Ad Relevance

 Ad Relevance means how much your ad matches the user intent behind the search query.
 The target keywords should be highly relevant to the ad copy.
-This ensures that users can find your ads helpful and aligned with what they’re searching for.
+It ensures that users find your ads helpful and aligned with their search.
 If your ad closely matches the search keyword you’re targeting, your Quality Score increases.

-On the other hand, if the ad copy headline is generic, such as ‘Best Software for Website Management,’ it becomes irrelevant to users searching around website visitor identification.
-So, a lower relevance means a lower Quality Score.
+On the other hand, if the ad copy headline is generic, such as ‘Best Software for Website Management,’ it becomes irrelevant to users searching for website visitor identification.
+So, a lesser relevance means a lower Quality Score.

 3. Landing Page Experience

 Factors affecting landing page experience are page load speed, mobile-friendliness, easy navigation, and content relevance.
-A landing page that aligns well with the ad and provides value to the visitor will increase the Quality Score.
+A landing page that aligns well with the ad and provides value to visitors has a higher Quality Score.

 For example, a potential customer searches for ‘visitor identification software’ and clicks your ad.
 The page is slow to load, difficult to navigate, or lacks clear information about visitor tracking features.
-This is a poor landing page experience; the user may drop off the page.
+It creates a poor landing page experience, causing the user to leave.
 Google interprets this as a bad user experience, lowering your Quality Score.

 But if your ad landing page loads quickly, is mobile-friendly, and provides relevant content on visitor identification solutions for marketers, users are more likely to stay on the page and engage, improving your Quality Score.